We hope you enjoy the beauty + peace of our four incredible locations.

 -

 Yes, you can book a private sauna for 30mins or 60mins via our booking page.
+If you can’t find the slot you want please message the phone number on the website.

 If you are interested in hiring The Nomadic Sauna for a private event, festival or retreat please email us for more information.